Bézout's theorem: General case

-There are various proofs of this theorem, which either are expressed in purely algebraic terms, or use the language or algebraic geometry.
+There are various proofs of this theorem, which either are expressed in purely algebraic terms, or use the language of algebraic geometry.
 Three algebraic proofs are sketched below.

 Bézout's theorem has been generalized as the so-called multi-homogeneous Bézout theorem.

 Affine case

-The affine case of the theorem is the following statement, that has been proven in 1983 by David Masser and Gisbert Wüstholz.
+The affine case of the theorem is the following statement, that was proven in 1983 by David Masser and Gisbert Wüstholz.